sagemath/sagetrac-mirror/src/doc/en/reference/references/index.rst

              *Algebraic and combinatorial structures on pairs of twin binary trees*, :arxiv:`1204.4776v1`.

 ..
-[GiTr1996] P. Gianni and B. Trager. *Square-Free Algorithms in Positive
-              Characteristic*.
-Applicable Algebra In Engineering, Communication
-              And Computing, 7(1), p.
-1-14.

-..
 [GJ1997] Ewgenij Gawrilow and Michael Joswig, polymake: a framework for
             analyzing convex polytopes, Polytopes—combinatorics and
             computation (Oberwolfach, 1997), DMV Sem., vol. 29, Birkhäuser,